Tracking & verifying licenses is easier than ever with ProviderTrust

 1. When a license is entered into the system, it will be verified at the primary source.

-2. As the license is approaching expiration, our team verifies the license at least ten days prior to expiration date.
+2. As the license is approaching expiration, it is verified at least ten days prior to the expiration date.
 If not renewed, we will send daily updates up to five days past due, and then changes to a monthly schedule, and finally a quarterly verification.

-3. You’ll be able to monitor the license for sanctions across all 50 states.
+3. You’ll be able to monitor the license for sanctions across all 50 states and over 2,500+ sources (disciplinary actions, license board orders, meeting minutes, etc.).
 If a sanction is found that could impact the license, the license will be re-verified to ensure that it is still active and in good standing, and you will be notified.

 Automate your exclusion checks today

 Why wait?
-Take the next steps to making your job easier, more efficient, and better than ever.
+Take the next steps to make your job easier, more efficient, and better than ever.
 Get in touch to demo our software, get pricing, or just introduce yourself.

 If you’d rather give us a call, you can reach us at: